mmylly/CMS_JES_studies/README.md

 Code for handling monte carlo generators
 ========================================

-See INSTALL for further instructions and setting up the environment.
+See INSTALL for further instructions for setting up the environment.

-This software package was produced by starting with the entire gen_handle package by H. Siikonen and adding the D0 studies in the midst of that.
-See INSTALL for further information on contributions.
-However, the whole package has been uploaded here for completeness.
+TODO
+====

+- Flavour analysis has to be fixed, this was modified to get QCDAware working
+- Herwig 7 has not been tested properly yet
+- POWHEG and Madgraph maybe needing attention, this is difficult and time-consuming
+- Sherpa; no flat tuples are possible so this has to be done in a sliced format